sanon8268/Samarpan-readme/README.md

 The Samarpan website is developed using the following technology:

-- React.js: A popular JavaScript library for building user interfaces, enabling us to create an interactive and responsive website.
+- React.js: A popular JavaScript library.

 ## Feedback and Support :beginner: